Persecution of Christians in North Korea: Public executions

 There are reports of public executions of Christians, with a North Korean defector reporting that one Christian was publicly executed in front of a thousand people.
 For example, Ri Hyon-ok was allegedly publicly executed in Ryongchon on June 16, 2009, for giving out Bibles, while her husband and children were deported to the Hoeryong political prison camp.

 Situation of churches

 From 1949 to the mid-1950s, under the rule of Kim Il Sung, all churches were closed.
 However, since 1988, four church buildings have been erected in Pyongyang with foreign donations: one Catholic, two Protestant and one Russian Orthodox.
 The services are used to bring in foreign currency from foreign visitors, including South Koreans.
 It is claimed that the churches are solely there for propaganda purposes.
-Defectors to South Korea claim that most North Koreans are unaware the churches exist.
+Defectors to South Korea claim that most North Koreans are unaware that the churches exist.
 According to Christian Solidarity Worldwide, it is known that underground churches are mainly located along the western region of North Korea, possibly due to its proximity to China.
 These underground churches operate on a very small scale or within family units.
-The distribution of religious materials and evangelism are carried out in very small groups, maintaining an extremely high level of secrecy.
+The distribution of religious materials and evangelism is carried out in very small groups, maintaining an extremely high level of secrecy.